 - Should be at least three years old.

 - Ideally, the tax return should have been filed on time.

 - The IRS should have assessed the tax debt at least 240 days before the bankruptcy filing.

 If your debt doesn’t fit these requirements, it may be nondischargeable.
 You will have to repay it in another way.
 Learn more about bankruptcy and tax debt here.

 Getting your student loans discharged is very unlikely.
 According to the Bankruptcy Abuse Prevention and Consumer Protection Act, student loans can only be discharged if they cause a consumer “undue hardship.”
 This term is vague for a reason − BAPCPA wants to leave the decision up to the bankruptcy court.

 The easiest student loans to discharge are private educational loans.
-Since federal student loans are connected to the government, they run by different rules.
+Since federal student loans are connected to the government, they are run by different rules.
 Private loans are similar to any other bank loan and can be discharged if listed in a bankruptcy.

 Learn more about student loans and bankruptcy discharge here.